avc0021/Regex-Project/README.md

 Parenthesis used within this expression capture a grouping of a string `(....)`.
 In this expression three groupings can be found.
 Later this can be used for extracting a subtring or using a back reference if needed.

 ### Bracket Expressions
-`[...]` is a character class allows a specific set of characters.
+Three bracket expressions can be found within this string.
+Within each set of brackets various character classes can be found.

 ### Greedy Match
 By default, the quantifer that allows the greedy match is `+`.
-This match will seek preceding characters or subexpressions 1 or more times as many times as possible.
+This match will reference preceding characters/ subexpressions 1 or more times as many times as possible.

 ## Author

-Adam Castro
+Adam Castro</br>
 Github: https://github.com/avc0021</br>
 Email: avc0021@gmail.com